 After candidate facets have been validated, they are labeled.
 The facet label must capture the most specific superordinate concept represented by the terms nested within the facet.
 For example, the isolates shirt, trouser, sock, and skirt would be labeled clothes, since the concept of "clothes", consisting of characteristics such as "is a thing" and "worn by people", applies to each of the values and has no characteristics that are not shared by all.

 At this point, the decision may be made to organize a facet's isolate terms into subfacets.
 A subfacet is a grouping of isolate terms by characteristics that are shared by a subset of terms in a facet.
 Subfacets can help users comprehend a complex list of values in a single facet and provide the indexer more flexibility in representing individual resources.
+For example, the facet chemicals might include elements such as barium and chlorine as well as compounds such as furan and quinine.
+The facet could consist of a simple list of isolate terms or it might group the values under the subfacets element and compound (see Table 2).
+In the latter situation, compound and element are subfacets of chemicals.
+Subfacets and isolates are both considered to be values for a facet, allowing the indexer to represent one document using the term furan and another using the term compound.

 Once a facet and its subfacets and/or isolate terms have been established, the internal ordering must be established for values within a facet or subfacet and for subfacets within a facet.
 This is known as order in array.
-The order in array used to arrange the subfacets themselves follows the principle of increasing complexity.
-While users will be able to locate a known item in a large array that is ordered alphabetically, isolate terms that are arranged alphabetically are likely to have less in common with their immediate their immediate neighbors than with other values that may appear elsewhere in the listing.
-Although there is generally no single best principle by which to order values in an array, the arrangement of isolate terms should follow a recognizable principle and allow users to predict the location of different types of values.
+For example, the order in array used to arrange the values within each of the subfacets of chemical in Table 2 is alphabetical; the order in array used to arrange the subfacets themselves follows the principle of increasing complexity.
+While users will be able to locate a known item in a large array that is ordered alphabetically, isolate terms that are arranged alphabetically are likely to have less in common with their immediate the listing.
+For example, alphabetical order in the facet chemicals without subfacets separates the compound acetone from the two other compounds in the facet (furan and quinine).